 Victor Plahte Tschudi is a professor in architectural history and theory at the Oslo School of Architecture and Design.
 He teaches and writes on architecture from antiquity to the present with a special interest in the mediation and transformation of buildings in print.
 Tschudi is the author of Baroque Antiquity: Archaelogical Imagination in Early Modern Europe (2017) and is currently writing a book on Piranesi and the modern age.

 Tschudi received a Dr. art. from the University of Oslo, a MA from the Courtauld Institute of Art in London, and did his post-doctoral project, The City Edited, at the Norwegian Institute in Rome.
-He is an associate in the research programmes Place and Displacement: Exhibiting Architecture (funded by The Norwegian Research Council), Topos and Topography: Rome as the Guidebook City (funded by the Swedish Foundation for the Humanities and Social Sciences), and Tracing the Jerusalem Code (funded by The Norwegian Research Council).
+He is a member of the advisory board for the Nordic Network of Renaissance Studies (NNRS) and is currently the head of OCCAS.

-Monographs and edited books:
+Monographs and edited books